Repholositswe/rabbitmq-persistence-service/README.md

 # RabbitMQ Persistence Service

-A Spring Boot application that reads messages from a RabbitMQ queue.
+A Spring Boot application that reads messages from RabbitMQ and saves them into an H2 database.

-## What I have done
+## What this application does

+This application:

-* Set up RabbitMQ configuration
+* Connects to RabbitMQ
-* Created a message consumer
-* Successfully receive messages from a queue
+* Listens for messages from a queue
-* Added service, model, and repository layers

-## What I still need to do

-* Connect the application to a database
+* Receives messages using a consumer
+* Saves received messages into an H2 database
-* Save received messages to the database
+* Uses JDBC to communicate with the database
-* Test that messages are stored correctly
-* Add better error handling
+* Uses service and repository layers to handle data

 ## Tech Stack

 * Java
 * Spring Boot
 * RabbitMQ
+* H2 Database
+* JDBC
 * Maven
-* Spring Data JPA (in progress)

-## Goal

-The goal of this project is to learn how to build an event-driven application that consumes messages from RabbitMQ and stores them in a database.